nickgreyink/Perl-Within-Pages/README.md

 If your file is pure perl you don not need <pwp pwp> to use.
 You can also use pwp_include() in pure Perl.
 You just need <pwp pwp> if you are including regular HTML.

+Change the shebang to point to your perl executable.

 As far as I know all of perl can be used within the <pwp pwp> tags.
 Please let me know if there is something that doesn't in issues.

 Notes: